karuppiah7890/calendar-event-booking/STORY.md

 invalid time slot too I guess, in the constructor that is.
 In the common method, make sure we return null, as the way I thought about it initially.

+Okay, I finally implemented all the common time slot logic that I had in my mind with tests too!